near/discovery-docs/docs/discovery/api/state.md

 ### `State.update()` Implementation Details

-The state is stored in the `state` property of the widget.
+The state is stored in the `state` property of the component.
 The state is initialized with an empty object `{}`. `Object.assign` is used to update the state.

 ```js reference title="VM.js"
 https://github.com/NearSocial/VM/blob/5b68433497272c23bf7d06a992c3209f3c97a2b5/src/lib/vm/vm.js#L774-L786